 On average, Shopify Affiliates earn $58 for each referral who signs up for a paid Shopify plan.
 Affiliates can earn as much or as little as they want, it all depends on how much time they spend on their affiliate marketing strategy.

-The brand continues to work with influencer accounts, ranging from 100K followers and up.
+The brand continues to work with influencer accounts, ranging from those with 100,000 followers and up.
 It works with around 300 creators per month to create content that markets and sells the bottle at scale.

 Learn more by reading The Pre-Launch Strategies of a Million-Dollar Brand.

-Wirecutter, an affiliate website promoting gear and gadgets—from kitchen tools to travel gear—that was acquired by The New York Times in 2016, says it only makes recommendations after “vigorous reporting, interviewing, and testing by teams of veteran journalists, scientists, and researchers.”
+Wirecutter, an affiliate website promoting gear and gadgets that was acquired by The New York Times in 2016, says it only makes recommendations after “vigorous reporting, interviewing, and testing by teams of veteran journalists, scientists, and researchers.”

 Shopping on BuzzFeed started out as a gift guide and expanded to reviews of various product categories.

 What makes the site unique is that it covers a variety of ordinary items, giving top picks at three different price points.
 BuzzFeed’s product reviews are quite thorough, which provides lots of value to the reader.
-Here’s a recent post on toilet paper and another on women’s white t-shirts.
+Here’s a post on toilet paper and another on women’s white t-shirts as examples.

 Start your affiliate marketing business today